JernKunpittaya/Cloud-Wallet_POC/README.md

 Once we click “Connect Cloud Wallet”, the following process happens.
--Alice’s local wallet will sign Alice’s DID by its private key for signing digital signature with ecdsa.
+- Alice’s local wallet will sign Alice’s DID by its private key for signing digital signature with ecdsa.
--Then the local wallet will encrypt (via eciespy) Alice’s DID with the public key of Alice’s cloud wallet.
+- Then the local wallet will encrypt (via eciespy) Alice’s DID with the public key of Alice’s cloud wallet.
--The local wallet also encrypts (via eciespy) the key pairs from signing Alice’s DID with ecdsa with the public key of Alice’s cloud wallet.
+- The local wallet also encrypts (via eciespy) the key pairs from signing Alice’s DID with ecdsa with the public key of Alice’s cloud wallet.
 -Then, the local wallet sends the encrypted version of did and 2 key pairs to the cloud wallet to request the access token to the cloud wallet.
 -Once the cloud wallet receives the information that are sent from the local wallet as we discussed above, it decrypts the encrypted did and 2 key pairs with its corresponding eciespy private key.
 -Then, the cloud wallet looks up whether the decrypted DID is on its registered list of the owner of the cloud wallet or not.
 If not, it just aborts and rejects the request.